 No matter what type of surgery you undergo, there is always some degree of risk associated with your procedure.
 To limit the risk of any unforeseen complications, your history is thoroughly reviewed and discussed with medical and anesthesia staff as necessary prior to proceeding with your surgery.
 Any co-morbidities, such as hypertension or diabetes, are optimized and controlled prior to consideration of surgery.
-In addition, Dr. Pathy requires smoking cessation for at least four weeks prior to certain operative procedure, as impaired wound healing and an increased rate of wound infection is seen in smokers.
+In addition, Dr. Pathy and Dr. Shah requires smoking cessation for at least four weeks prior to certain operative procedures, as impaired wound healing and an increased rate of wound infection is seen in smokers.
 It is therefore imperative to disclose all pertinent information during your consultation so that appropriate measures may be taken to limit these risks.

 What occurs during my initial consultation?

 For many elective plastic surgical procedures, both reconstructive and cosmetic, plan for an initial office visit of approximately one hour, though certain consultations may require additional time.
 This time frame allows for our team to get to know you, review your medical history, and perform a pertinent physical examination.
 Following your examination, we will describe your available surgical and non-surgical options so that you may best understand the procedures and techniques used in your care.
 Both pre-operative and post-operative instructions will be explained to you during your visit.
-Of course, you will be afforded every opportunity to ask questions during and after your consultation, and Dr. Pathy and our staff will attempt to answer them to the best of their abilities.
+Of course, you will be afforded every opportunity to ask questions during and after your consultation, and Dr. Pathy, Dr. Shah, and our staff will attempt to answer them to the best of our abilities.